MicrosoftDocs/ATADocs/ATPDocs/directory-service-accounts.md

 ## How to create a gMSA account for use with Defender for Identity

 The following steps can be followed to create a gMSA account to be used as the DSA entry for Defender for Identity.
 This doesn't provide full guidance on gMSA accounts.
 For additional information, review [Getting started with Group Managed Service Accounts](/windows-server/security/group-managed-service-accounts/getting-started-with-group-managed-service-accounts).

+>[!NOTE]
+>
+>- In a multi-forest environment, we recommend creating the gMSAs with a unique name for each forest or domain.

 ## Granting the permissions to retrieve the gMSA account's password